HawxChen/Linux-Kernel-Driver-Programming/04_barrier_driver_module/README.md

-*   I implemented the Barrier through kernel driver module.
+*   I implemented this Barrier through kernel driver module.
 This module should be used through open/read/write/close POSIX intferface.
-    *   For efficient development and quick debugging, I also this driver module in same logic of this synchronzation.